mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 *Status: Merged*

-The PR extends options of the Pitch shift effect.
+The PR extends options of the Pitch Shift effect.
 The Range knob is added to the setting of the range of the Pitch knob.
 These two knobs work similarly to the real professional Pioneer DJM-900NX2 mixer which is widely used in clubs for live DJ mixing.
 With that, the Semitones mode toggle was added